Financial-Times/public-things-api/runbooks/runbook.md

 # UPP - Public Things API

-Provides a publicly available API that gives basic information about things in the graph store.
-It is written in Go, uses Neo4j as a data store, and is deployed in the UPP Kubernetes stack
+The service calls Public Concepts API to retrieve the information from the Neo4j data store

 ## Code